Braille and Talking Book Library (BTBL) User Advisory Council (BUAC)

 Literacy in all forms is essential and vital to our health and well-being.
 Advocating for literature accessibility in all formats from Braille, to electronic text and all formats in-between is something that is close to me.
 I will continue to bring these passions to the Council and further its mission through community engagements and beyond.

-Lenore Presley (Sacramento, Representing the DeafBlind community), email
+Lenore Presley (Sacramento), email

 I've been a bookworm since I was a child and thoroughly enjoy reading.
 I was born Deaf and developed retinitis pigmentosa, an eye disorder that results in progressive blindness, as a result of Usher's syndrome.
 There is only a very small population of people with a combination of hearing and vision issues in our country and in the state of California.